ceky/personality-test/README.md

-### Assignemnt application
+### About

 Build a simple personality test application, that takes 3-5 different questions, maps them into a score and produces a personality trait of either Introvert or Extrovert.
+Use Redux to manage the questions and answers.

 ### Installation guide